 - Study the course materials carefully and critically.
 Interact with the material in whichever way works best for you.
-For example, underline important or striking passages, take notes in the margins, converse with others about what you read, and/or write down questions and ideas.
+For example, underline important or striking passages or things you relate to personally, take notes in the margins, converse with others about what you read, and/or write down questions and ideas.
 In other words, think about what you've read, and be prepared to share your questions, ideas, and opinions. - Keep up with the reading and give yourself plenty of time to complete each lesson's assigned reading.
 Don't fall behind. - Read difficult passages aloud. - Read difficult passages more than once.
 Each time you read a poem, for example, you grasp more of it and see something new in it you didn't notice or understand before. - Ask for help if you need it!
 Don't give up if you're having a hard time.
-Email me if you feel you can't get a grasp on something.